 Sarai blames Abram, which is true.
 He was the head of the household and should have said no. Abram could have handled the problem, instead he defers to Sarai.
 This is what it is.
 Abram probably wanted to stay out of their squabbles.
 Hagar flees, probably back to her home in Egypt.

 God also reiterates to Abram that He brought him from Ur to give him this land.
 Again, Abram questions God, asking for reassurances of this promise.
 God tells Abram to bring him a heifer, goat, ram, dove, and a pigeon.
 Abram cut these in half (except the birds).
 As Abram awaits God’s arrival, birds of prey come to feed on the carcasses so Abram drives them away.

 Abram fell asleep, and the Lord revealed that Abram’s descendants will be strangers and enslaved for 400 years.
 However, God would punish this nation, and they will emerge with great possessions.
 Abram will die in peace and at an old age.

 Then the Lord appeared (many believe) in the smoke and united the pieces, making a covenant with Abram, giving his descendants this land.

 7) God answers Abram’s request of reassurance of God’s promises of an heir and land.
-He united the pieces of the sacrifice, presumably consuming them most Bible scholars think, and makes a covenant with Abram to give his descendants the Promised Land.
+He unilaterally passes through the pieces of the sacrifice, presumably consuming them most Bible scholars think, and makes a covenant with Abram to give his descendants the Promised Land.
 However, in Ezekiel 37:1-28, God puts parts together, including dry bones, so God may have united the pieces as well.